Garden Corner Curves

 Phase 1 (completed) work included improvements that slow traffic like narrowing the roadway and building the raised crosswalk at 108th Ave and Blake St.

-Phase 2 (began January 2021) work includes replacing the creek culvert and sewer line, construction of the trail, stormwater planter, and reconstruction of the roadway.
+Phase 2 (completed) work included replacing the creek culvert and sewer line, construction of the trail, stormwater planter, and reconstruction of the roadway.

 Link to preferred concept designs.

 In May 2018, Tualatin voters approved the $20 million bond measure to support high priority transportation projects, distributed city wide.
 Garden Corner Curves has been identified as a priority project that will improve neighborhood safety.

 The Garden Corner Curves Corridor was a narrow, constrained roadway which accommodates people driving, walking and biking.
 The corridor includes SW 105th Avenue, SW Blake Street, and SW 108th Avenue - a map of the corridor is shown HERE.
 The goal of this project is to develop solutions that balance cost, safety for all users, community needs, environmental impacts, and right-of-way.